AlexMercedCoder/iceberg-community/src/content/docs/start/start.md

 ---
-title: How to Start Your Local Apache Iceberg Community
+title: How to Start Your Local Apache Iceberg™Community
 description: The Basics of Community Management
 ---